verbb/social-poster/docs/providers/facebook.md

 ## Posting to Facebook Page

 In order to post to a Page, you'll be required to submit your Facebook App for review.
-You'll need the `manage_pages` and `publish_pages` permissions.
+You'll need the `pages_manage_posts` and `pages_read_user_content` permissions.

 Please refer to our [Submit Facebook App for Review](#submit-facebook-app-for-review) section.